PowerPanel/supportpages/template/template.md

 **Template starts below**

-# Support article title (use a short but clearl title for this article)
+# Support article title (use a short but clear title for this article)
 Short description about this support article.
 Give a few details what the reader can expect in this article and what the purpose is about the goal.